zaydex/Bachelor-Work-Web-App/README.md

-My bachelor work is a web application using backend (spring boot), frontend (angular), database (postgresql)
+My bachelor work is a web application (Study Planner) using backend (spring boot), frontend (angular), database (postgresql) for my university.